 LeBron James fined $15,000 for making an "obscene gesture" during game

 Both players were ejected from the game.
 Stewart was suspended for two games and James for one.
-The suspension was the first in James' 19-year career, CBS Sports reports.

-James later told reporters the altercation was an accident and called his suspension "some bull****."
+James claimed he never meant to strike Stewart and called his suspension "some bull****."

-"I hate to see that, what escalated after that," James told reporters on Wednesday, according to CBS Sports.
-"I didn't think it warranted [a suspension].
+"I hate to see that, what escalated after that," James told reporters.
+"I didn't think (a suspension) warranted.
 I thought it warranted an ejection."

-The NBA also said Friday that James warned for using profane language while speaking to the media about his suspension.
+The NBA also said James was warned for using profane language while speaking to the media about his suspension.

 for more features.